IndigoUnited/js-dejavu/README.md

 ### Signature check ###

-All functions are virtual functions, therefore they can be overriden except if it's classified as final. additionally, if a method is abstract, a subclass can only implement/override it if they obey their signature (must be equal or augmented with additional optional arguments).
+All functions are virtual functions, therefore they can be overriden except if they are classified as final.
+Additionally, if a method is abstract, a subclass can only implement/override it if they obey their signature (must be equal or augmented with additional optional arguments).
 Arguments prefixed with a $ are evaluated as optional.
 The signature check is done for all abstract functions (interface functions are also considered abstract).

 ```js